tableau/hyper-db/website/docs/sql/external/formats.md

 The only options supported by Arrow are the
 [common format options](#common-format-options).
-The `COLUMNS` option is required because we do not support schema inference.
+The `COLUMNS` option is required because we do not support schema inference, yet.
 We provide a 1-to-1 mapping from Arrow types to SQL types (table below) and expect the user to choose these SQL types exactly.
 We do not perform any implicit casts.
 The `COMPRESSION` option is not supported.